yellowtree/geoip-detect/readme.txt

 * FIX: In the Options, it was not possible to revert an hardcoded "External IP of this server" back to "automatic detection"
 * FIX: `[geoip_detect2_show_if property="country.isInEuropeanUnion" property_value="true"]Products list for EU[/geoip_detect2_show_if]` now works properly (boolean values can be "true"/"yes" or "false"/"no")
 * FIX: `[geoip_detect2_current_flag]` now compatible with the [SVG Flags](https://wordpress.org/plugins/svg-flags-lite/) version 0.9.0.
 See [Documentation](https://github.com/yellowtree/geoip-detect/wiki/API:-Shortcodes#add-a-flag-of-the-visitors-country) for more infos.
+* Minor admin improvement: If the value "IPs of trusted proxies" is set, but "The server is behind a reverse proxy" is not ticked, issue an warning

 = 3.0.3.1 =
 * Hotfix: The filename specified in the manual datasource can be changed properly again.